- #1 -- Going large

-So, before you pop the bubbly, make sure you avoid these four common areas that new homeowners waste money on:
+So, before you pop the bubbly, make sure you avoid these four common areas that new homeowners waste money on (besides an overpriced bottle of bubbly):

 It beats buying a huge house that you battle to fill.